 - To make T4 into Reverse T3, iodine must be removed from the inner ring (blue).
 This action is performed by D3 and D1.

 Upregulation / downregulation.
 When D1 or DIO1 is “upregulated” it means that the body is instructed to create more D1 enzyme molecules in its cells, sometimes only in a specific type of cell or tissue.

-For example, when D2 is inactivated by excess T4, it occurs “post-transcriptionally,” so it loses “activity” but not its “expression” in a tissue.
+For example, when D2 is inactivated by excess T4 entering a D2-expressing cells, this dimming of D2’s efficiency occurs “post-transcriptionally” (after the enzymes have been transcribed or built).
+D2 can lose “activity” but may still be highly “expressed” in a cell or tissue.
 (Werneck de Castro et al, 2015).

 “Substrate” — The substrate is the hormone molecule (T4, or RT3, for example) that a deiodinase can break up.
 Each deiodinase has several thyroid hormone substrates.
 Scientists discover in lab experiments which hormones are the most “preferred substrates” in a priority list.
 For example,